 The new album Badlands, from North Dakota Blues-Rock artist Jennifer Lyn, couldn’t come at a better time.
 As a new generation takes the reins, keeping Blues-based music alive is needed more than ever to remind us of our own history and preserve the love of this genre for generations to come.

 Born in Minnesota, Jennifer Lyn grew up between two worlds: one, her family’s love and appreciation for traditional country, folk, and gospel music in her home; the other, the years she spent absorbing many diverse forms of music while living in various places throughout the United States.
-Getting serious about the guitar in 2013, it didn’t take her long to decide to front her own band, Jennifer Lyn & The Groove Revival, and share her diverse musical background with her growing group of fans.
+Getting serious about the guitar in 2013, it didn’t take her long to decide to front her own band, Jennifer Lyn & The Groove Revival.
+Backed by seasoned veterans Richard Torrance - Guitar/Vocals (Capital/Shelter Records), Jim Anderson - Drums/Vocals (The Pointer Sisters, Maria Muldaur), and Kevin Holm - Bass, Jennifer and her band share their broad musical background with their growing group of fans.

 Her debut album I’m All Wrong for You Baby (released in October 2016) touched on her musical diversity with songs ranging from traditional Blues, Rock, and ballads with gospel undertones.
 Her new album, Badlands (released in February 2018), delves even further and casts an eye on a blend of different musical experiences creating a variation of Blues music that embraces a wide pallet of many sub-genres.
-Her songs on the new album are fueled by her soulful vocals, burning desire to play guitar and beautiful accompaniment from band members Darren King (bass) and Kevin Holm (drums).
+Her songs on the new album are fueled by her soulful vocals, burning desire to play guitar and beautiful accompaniment from band members.

 All of these moments point to an artist wise beyond her years and on the move to preserve Blues music for years to come.

 “Strat-toting Lyn plays with a burning intensity, stinging the strings and singing with a rarified growl.”